AparaV/aparavenkat.com/_posts/2019-11-27-lesson-from-abstracting-math.md

 ---
 layout: post
 title: "A lesson in speed and math abstraction"
 description: Abstract away the details.
 Reduce the noise.
 Let the equations settle down.
-Now, breathe to a clearer picture.
+Now, breathe to see a clearer picture.
 subtitle:
 published: true
 comments: true